openvinotoolkit/openvino.genai/llm/python/README.md

-# Benchmarking script for large models
+# Benchmarking script for large language models

 This script provides unified approach to estimate performance for LLM.
 It is based on pipelines provided by Optimum-Intel and allows to estimate performance for pytorch and openvino models using almost the same code and precollected models.